-At The Rissington school, we use a systematic phonics programme called Letters and Sounds.
-This is divided into six phases, with each phase building on the skills and knowledge of previous learning.
+At The Rissington school, we use a systematic phonics programme called Success For All Phonics.
+Each teaching phase builds on the skills and knowledge of previous learning.
 Children have time to practise and rapidly expand their ability to read and spell words.
-They are also taught to read and spell ‘tricky words’, which are words with spellings that are unusual or that children have not yet been taught.
+They are also taught to read and spell ‘Green (decodable) and Red (sometimes known as tricky) words’.

-In Phase 2, children begin to learn the sounds that letters make (phonemes).
-There are 44 sounds in all.
-Some are made with two letters, but in Phase 2, children focus on learning the 19 most common single letter sounds.
+In Phases 2, 3 and 4 children begin to learn the sounds that letters make (phonemes).
+There are 44 phonemes in all.
+Some phonemes are made with two letters (diagraphs).

-By the end of Phase 2 children should be able to read some vowel-consonant (VC) and consonant-vowel-consonant (CVC) words, and to spell them out.
-They also learn some high frequency ‘tricky words’ like ‘the’ and ‘go.’
-This phase usually lasts about six weeks.
+By the end of Phase 2 and 3 children should be able to blend many vowel-consonant (VC) and consonant-vowel-consonant (CVC) words, and attempt to spell them out.
+They also learn some high frequency ‘red words’ like ‘the’ and ‘go' 'were' and 'there' (common exception words.

 - Practise reading and spelling CVCC words (‘such,’ ‘belt,’ ‘milk’ etc)

 - Practise reading and spelling high frequency words

 - Learn alternative spellings

 Children will be blending confidently to work out new words.
 They will recognise some words by sight rather than having to sound them out.
 They will be able to write every letter, mostly correctly, starting at the correct place.